 The chicken's diet is made up of straightforward cereals (corn, barley and wheat) and grass, with the emphasis on developing a healthy digestive system.
 Chickens are monogastric animals, which means they can’t survive on pasture alone – their stomach systems are not sophisticated enough to extract the energy and protein they need.
 This means nutrient-packed grains and proteins are a crucial part of their diet.
 We do not use any additives or chemicals in our feed.
 We want our chickens to grow slowly, healthily and lead a properly free range life.

-Soya is present in the feed for our chickens.
-We use the minimum amount possible (in mature birds, less than 5% of their feed) to ensure the welfare of our chickens, this protein is crucial for our birds to thrive while living a properly free range life.
+Soya is present in the feed for our chickens to ensure the welfare of our chickens, this protein is crucial for our birds to thrive while living a properly free range life.

 Traditionally, fishmeal from local ports and harbours would have been fed to chickens instead of soya, however this was outlawed in the 1996 following the outbreak of BSE.
 Fishmeal, as a by-product of the local, inshore fishing fleet is a totally sustainable source of 'high quality, protected protein'.
 With the ban in place, it has meant that our local feed mills have had no option but to use soya.